AsahiOw/stratonas-leaderboard/README.md

 DATABASE_URL=postgresql://USER:PASSWORD@db:5432/DB_NAME
 ```

-When running helper commands from your Mac, use the npm scripts such as `npm run db:migrate` and `npm run admin:create`; they load `.env.docker` and switch `db:5432` to `localhost:5432` for host access.
+When running helper commands from macOS/Linux, use the npm scripts such as `npm run db:migrate` and `npm run admin:create`; they load `.env.docker` and switch `db:5432` to `localhost:5432` for host access.
+On Windows PowerShell, set `DATABASE_URL` with `localhost:5432` explicitly before running Prisma or ts-node helper commands.

 If Docker Hub times out while pulling `postgres:16`, pull through the Google mirror and tag it locally: